sstephenson2/SMV2rho/README.md

 ## License

 This software is distributed under an MIT license.
 Please read the [`LICENSE`](LICENSE) file for more information.
 We just ask that this software package is cited in any work that uses `SMV2rho` and that the primary study for the relevant apprach is also cited.
-For `SMV2rho` that is Steophenson _et al._ (2024).
+For `SMV2rho` that is Stephenson _et al._ (2024).